 Parent-Child Interaction Therapy adapted for Selective Mutism (PCIT-SM)

-All ATSA clinicians are Certified Trainers and Therapists in Parent-Child Interaction Therapy Adapted for Selective Mutism (PCIT-SM)
+All ATSA clinicians are Certified Therapists or en route to certification in Parent-Child Interaction Therapy Adapted for Selective Mutism (PCIT-SM)

-PCIT-SM is a specialized approach that combines parent-child interactions to build rapport and self-confidence in both parent and child (Child-Directed Interaction) and provide an ideal foundation from which to step out of one's comfort zone and approach the fear of speaking (Verbal-Directed Interaction).
+PCIT-SM is an adaptation of PCIT and involves a specialized approach that combines parent-child interactions to build rapport and self-confidence in both parent and child (Child-Directed Interaction) and provides an ideal foundation from which to step out of one's comfort zone to approach the fear of speaking (Verbal-Directed Interaction).
 By working with both parent and child, this method treats the child's ecosystem so that they can generalize their talking across people, places, and activities.
 This method can also be adapted to older ages.